tech-tatsuma/FMRGBMultichannelMultimodel/README.md

 ```
 target: Specification of the directory containing the video data to be converted to fmrgb data.

-audiomethod: Option to analyse speech data with a simple spectrogram or with a melspectrogram.
+audiomethod: Option to analyse audio data with a simple spectrogram or with a melspectrogram.

 frequency_param: Parameters used for frequency analysis.
 Specified as integer type.